numbas/editor-docs/source/exam-reference.rst

 .. glossary::
     Allow user to regenerate questions?
-        If ticked, then the "Try another question like this one" button is displayed at the bottom of each question, allowing the student to re-randomise the question and have another attempt at it.
+        If ticked, then the :guilabel:`Try another question like this one` button is displayed at the bottom of each question, allowing the student to re-randomise the question and have another attempt at it.

     Allow move to previous question?
         If ticked, then the user is allowed to move back to a question after leaving it.